unblinking/trappykeepy/README.md

 Standard Http response status codes are used in responses, such as 200 OK, 400 Bad Reqeust, 401 Unauthorized, and 500 Internal Server Error.
 When responding with a status 400 there will be helpful information included so that the client may make corrections and try again.

 Responses are formatted as [JSend](https://github.com/omniti-labs/jsend).
 The JSON response will include a `status` key that will hold a value of success, fail, or error.
-Responses may also include key/values of `data` (the requested data), `message` (user-readable message), or `code` (a application code corresponding to the error, distinct from the Http status code).
+Responses may also include key/values of `data` (the requested data), `message` (user-readable message), or `code` (an application code corresponding to the error, distinct from the Http status code).

 ## Production